Plants

 In case of CRYPTOGRAM_3DS 3D Secure data are embedded into the token and there are no additional requirements before making payment with it.

 In case of PAN_ONLY there is an additional requirement to perform 3D Secure before creating a charge.
-See next section to see how it is achieved using our API
+See the next section to see how it is achieved using our API

 Google Pay and 3D Secure in Shift4

-Thanks to shift4.js and our API you don't have to distinguish between the two token types and the 3D Secure will be triggered only when necessary.
+Thanks to shift4.js and our API you don't have to distinguish between the two token types, and the 3D Secure will be triggered only when necessary.

 Official Google Pay guidelines